 - Coding for journalists

-Courses are taught using real datasets from British, EU and US sources, and our trainers are employed by well-known broadcasters or newspapers and have uses data journalism regularly throughout their careers.
-They are able to show participants examples of stories they have found through datasets and encourage them to do the same.
+Courses are taught using real datasets from British, EU and US sources, and our trainers are employed by well-known broadcasters or newspapers and have used data journalism extensively throughout their careers.
+They are able to show participants examples of stories they have found through datasets and support them to do the same.